 What is an Equimist?

 An Equimist is a mixture of an equestrian professional, an alchemist, and a unicorn.
 They follow their own personal legend to fulfill the desires of the soul of the world, via their Spiritual and equestrian gifts.
-Through following the guidance of God, with the passion of their heart, while listening to the words of the holy spirit they are able to bring light to the world one experience at a time.
+Through following the guidance of God, with the passion of their heart, while listening to the words from the source within us, they are able to bring light to the world one experience at a time.
 Usually with horses, but we do not limit ourselves💖

 What is a Unicorn?

 What does it mean to be a Unicorn?
 One thing I can tell you, it does not happen overnight.
 It comes from dedication, perseverance, unbearable pain, ferocious passion, incredible forgiveness, and an overwhelming amount of compassion for whatever crosses your path.
 It’s the fearlessness to take on things that are truly terrifying, and being humble enough to honor the things truly greater than oneself.
-It continuing to take a hard look at your self, and making sure that you are in alignment with our creator.
-As a unicorn knows, when you are in alignment with them, anything is possible.
+It continuing to take a hard look at your self, and making sure that you are in alignment with ourselves.
+As a unicorn knows, when you are in alignment with your true and most authentic self, anything is possible.
 The fastest track to becoming one you ask?
 Become a professional horseman.
 I was once a professional horseman, now I am a Unicorn.
 Many, many miracles are born in the barn🦄💎✨

 A Little about the Founder and Owner Jenna Mayer